pywbem/pywbem/DEVELOP.md

 adjacent directories named `pywbem` and `pywbem.github.io`.
 The upstream repos are assumed to have the remote name `origin`.

+The following description applies to v0.9.0 and above.
+In this description, the `master` branch is released.
-In the following description, `M.N.U` stands for the version that is to be released.
-It applies to v0.9.0 and above.
+`M.N.U` stands for the version that is to be released.

 In the directory of the `pywbem` repo: